Marker Logo

 Department of the Interior

 Location.
 33° 39.432′ N, 85° 49.828′ W. Marker is in Anniston, Alabama, in Calhoun County.
-Marker is at the intersection of West 10th Street and Atlanta Avenue, on the right when traveling west on West 10th Street.
+It is at the intersection of West 10th Street and Atlanta Avenue, on the right when traveling west on West 10th Street.
 Touch for map.
 Marker is at or near this postal address: 15 W 10th St, Anniston AL 36201, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-13 W. 10th Street (a few steps from this marker); 1006 Noble Street (within shouting distance of this marker); 1012 Noble Street (within shouting distance of this marker); First Lot Sold (within shouting distance of this marker); 1005 Noble Street (within shouting distance of this marker); 1014 Noble Street (within shouting distance of this marker); 920 Noble Street (about 300 feet away, measured in a direct line); 1018 Noble Street (about 300 feet away).
+At least 8 other markers are within walking distance of this marker: 13 W. 10th Street (a few steps from this marker); 1006 Noble Street (within shouting distance of this marker); 1012 Noble Street (within shouting distance of this marker); First Lot Sold (within shouting distance of this marker); 1005 Noble Street (within shouting distance of this marker); 1014 Noble Street (within shouting distance of this marker); 920 Noble Street (about 300 feet away, measured in a direct line); 1018 Noble Street (about 300 feet away).
 Touch for a list and map of all markers in Anniston.

 Regarding 15 W. 10th Street.
-Excerpt from the National Register nomination for the Downtown Anniston Historic District, which includes this building:
+Excerpt from the National Register nomination for the Downtown Anniston Historic District,

 15 West 10th Street, c.
 1905 Two story brick neoclassical row building in three bays, with a store front first level punctuated with brick pilasters supporting an unadorned entablature.
 On the second level are three arched windows with stone lintels, sandstone key stone and impost blocks, boarded up.
 A dentil molding outlines the cornice